 - My dog’s water bowl is 32 oz, so I need 4 teaspoons.

 - In my case, 12 pumps amounts to 4 teaspoons.
 (Every pump bottle would be different.)

-When our first bottle of Dental Fresh ran out, I decided to try a different water additive to improve dog breath — just so I’d have something to compare it to.
+When our first bottle of Dental Fresh (that worked pretty well) ran out, I decided to try a different water additive to improve dog breath — just so I’d have something to compare the Dental Fresh to.

-Today, I bought a bottle of Tropiclean Fresh Breath Pet Water Additive.
+I recently bought a bottle of Tropiclean Fresh Breath Pet Water Additive.